awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-prepared-statement-support.md

 VALUES (1, 'abc');");
 ```

-If you try to prepare this statement, the server returns an error stating that the destination table \(myTable\) does not exist yet\.
+If you try to prepare this statement, the server returns an error stating that the destination table \(myTable\) doesn't exist yet\.
 The CREATE query must be executed before the INSERT query can be prepared\.